BhavikaBhutani/Hackathon-24/README.md

 Mental health is a crucial aspect of overall well-being, encompassing a wide range of conditions such as depression, anxiety, trauma, bipolar disorder, and many others.
 These conditions can significantly impact an individual's daily life, relationships, and productivity.
 Despite the growing awareness, many people still struggle to find appropriate and timely mental health care.

 Various Kinds of Mental Health Issues
-Depression: Characterized by persistent sadness, lack of interest, and various physical and cognitive impairments.
+1. Depression: Characterized by persistent sadness, lack of interest, and various physical and cognitive impairments.
-Anxiety: Involves excessive worry, nervousness, and fear that interfere with daily activities.
+2. Anxiety: Involves excessive worry, nervousness, and fear that interfere with daily activities.
-Trauma: Results from experiencing or witnessing distressing events, leading to post-traumatic stress disorder (PTSD) and other related conditions.
+3. Trauma: Results from experiencing or witnessing distressing events, leading to post-traumatic stress disorder (PTSD) and other related conditions.
-Bipolar Disorder: Includes extreme mood swings between mania (highs) and depression (lows).
+4. Bipolar Disorder: Includes extreme mood swings between mania (highs) and depression (lows).

 Early intervention and specialized treatment are essential for managing these conditions effectively.
 However, the process of finding the right therapist who specializes in specific mental health issues can be daunting and inefficient.

 # Objective
-Our objective is to create a tool that listens to conversations between patients and ER specialists to help direct patients to the appropriate therapists based on their specific mental health conditions.
+Our objective is to create a tool that interprets the conversations between patients and mental health professionals and diganose them appropriately based on their specific symptoms.
 Additionally, the tool aims to assist therapists by recording and analyzing therapy sessions, tracking patient mood, signs, and progress over time.

 Problem 1: The Emergency Room Situation
 ER specialists often face challenges in accurately directing patients to the right therapist who specializes in conditions such as depression, trauma, or anxiety.
 Misdiagnosis or incorrect referrals can lead to ineffective treatment and prolonged suffering for patients.